 One thing to take care of is the centering and the tension of the belt.
+If it always runs to one side the side of the belt will unravel.
 There are two screws in the back to change this, esp. if it tends to go to one side.
 It is usually better not to change this because it should come more or less right from the factory (never touch a running system 😉 ) .
 But I still change it occasionally but I write all my changes down.
 So I know how to get it back to the factory default.

 Also there is some silicone oil included which should be used after 3 month.
 But it is not much I think it is only enough for using it 2 times.
 I already used it to get rid of some noise but it did not help much.
 Usually there is some noise when starting the belt but it goes away after a while.

 So until now no real problem with the WalkingPad and I am using it a lot!

 Ok, can I recommend the Xiaomi KingSmith WalkingPad C2?

 Yes, it is an excellent product for a great price.
 I think it is one of the best things you can do for your health while working and especially it is a lot of fun to use.

 Of course you have to adapt the speed to your current activity, but when you are just passively watching a video you can go very fast.

 I hope I will not have a problem with it in the future because the manufacturer is in China.
 But compared to the treadmills that I can buy here locally it is superior by far.
 Esp. because it is foldable!
 I can put it away and it is not a obstacle in my room if I don’t use it!